rwaynewhite15/readme-generator/README.md

 # Readme Generator

-  ## This application uses the command line to gather user input to create a readme file.
+  ## This application uses the command line to gather input from a user and generate a readme file for a project.

   <br>